Center for Financial Planning

 Do you aspire to be a Certified Financial Planner™?

 There is a growing awareness of the importance of financial planning, both as a component of our day-to-day lives and as a career choice for our students.
-MSU recognized this importance and has created a financial planning track for undergraduate students in the Arthur J. Bauernfeind College of Business.
+Murray State recognized this importance and has created a financial planning track for undergraduate students in the Arthur J. Bauernfeind College of Business.

 Students pursuing a financial planning track must take the following courses:

 |FIN 336||Employee Benefits and Retirement||Spring|